gldtn/nvim/README.md

 ## About This Version

-This configuration is a complete refactor built around a more minimal, focused plugin set.
-The goal of this rebuild is to stay lightweight, fast, and clean.
-Only the essentials, thoughtfully configured.
+The goal of this setup is to stay lightweight, fast, and clean.
+Use only essentials plugins.

 WIP..